 To obtain and configure VPN software

-- Generate a Remote access account.
+- Generate a Remote Access account.
 For security, use a different password to your Oxford SSO account.
-(Read the Security advice about choosing your passwords.)
+(Read the security advice about choosing your password).

 You must use approved VPN client software.
 This includes the Cisco VPN client and some native clients.
 Check valid clients and get configuration instructions.
 Download Cisco VPN client from the registration web site.